imcs-compsim/pinns_for_comp_mech/README.md

 For more info: [deepxde website](https://deepxde.readthedocs.io/en/latest/user/installation.html)

-NOTe: DeepXDE needs one of the following packages for the backend-calculation.
+Note: DeepXDE needs one of the following packages for the backend-calculation.
 Read the website for more info.

 - Tensorflow
 - Pytorch